-It’s easy to portray yourself as put together and a master of adulting at the beginning of a relationship, but once you throw cohabitation into the mix, your bad habits will show up sooner or later.
-Aatara Johnson, millennial dating guru from the Tarascope podcast, suggests talking about the new house dynamics:
+It’s easy to portray yourself as “put together” and a master of adulting at the beginning of a relationship, but once you throw cohabitation into the mix, your bad habits will show up sooner or later.
+Aatara Johnson, a millennial dating guru, suggests talking about the new house dynamics:

 Nobody likes a sink full of dirty dishes, but if you like touching sponges even less, let bae know not to count on you.
-Maybe you can’t stand sorting the recyclables but excel at keeping track of utilities.
-Your new apartment will be full of chores and tasks, so there’s bound to be something to barter with.
+Maybe you can’t stand sorting the recyclables but excel at keeping track of utilities, or ensuring you’ll never run out of toilet paper.
+Your new flat will be full of chores and tasks, so there’s bound to be something to barter with.

 5. What are you afraid to share with your partner?

 Moving in together is a great time to check in about how you can show yourself a little more self-acceptance, and an important opportunity to let your partner provide that same kind of validation for you.
-Christen Turner, of Matchmaking for Millennials, suggests a practice run.
+Matchmaker Christen Turner suggests a practice run.

 No, we’re not just talking about how you bought a pack of socks to delay laundry day that one time…